AI & Law

 Deliverable: Complete AI contract review system handling 80%+ of firm volume with documented procedures and measurable ROI.

 The critical success factor is managing attorney adoption.
 Most resistance comes from lawyers who've never seen AI work properly on legal documents.
-They assume AI makes the same kinds of mistakes humans make — but differently.
+They assume AI makes the same kinds of mistakes humans make, only differently.
 In reality, AI makes different mistakes than humans, and fewer of them when properly supervised.

 Start with your most tech-comfortable attorney as the internal champion.
 Have them work directly with the AI system for 2 weeks, reviewing outputs and building confidence in the technology.
 Once they see the quality and speed improvements, they become advocates with their colleagues.